openedx/edx-documentation/en_us/shared/students/SFD_certificates.rst

 ends for your course, usually two or more weeks after the course starts.

 * To upgrade to a verified certificate, go to your dashboard, and then select **Challenge Yourself!** under the name of your course.
-You'll then follow the onscreen instructions to register for a verified certificate.
+You then follow the onscreen instructions to register for a verified certificate.

-  If registration for verified certificates has closed, you can't change your certificate type.
+  If registration for verified certificates has closed, you cannot change your certificate type.
 Registration for verified certificates typically closes two weeks after the course has started, or after at least one assignment due date has passed.

 * To change from a verified certificate to an honor code certificate, go to your dashboard, and then select **Unregister** under the name of your course.
 The edX support team will contact you with information about a refund.
 You must change to an honor code certificate before verified certificate registration closes for your course if you want to receive a refund.

-  If you don't see the **Unregister** button, registration for verified certificates has closed.
+  If you do not see the **Unregister** button, registration for verified certificates has closed.
 Registration for verified certificates typically closes two weeks after the course has started, or after at least one assignment due date has passed.

 If you have questions about changing your certificate type, you can contact the edX support team at `technical@edx.org <mailto://technical@edx.org>`_.

 *************************
 Receiving a Certificate